PilarKBR/PilarKBR/README.md

 ### 💼 Open for Opportunities

 Currently gaining hands-on experience as a **Machine Learning Annotator Intern at NRI Indonesia**, I'm actively seeking full-time opportunities in **Data Science**, **Machine Learning Engineering**, and **AI Research** upon graduation.
-Whether it's a full-time position, freelance project, or research collaboration, I'd love to hear from you!
+Whether it's for a full-time position, a freelance project, or research collaboration, I'd love to hear from you!

 <br>